qchenevier/MBA_memoire/doc/digitalization_organizations.md

 ## Strategic principles for competing in the digital age [@Hirt2014]

+##### Dimensions

 Opportunities and threats:

-- Enhancing interactions among customers, suppliers, stakeholders, and employees
+- **Enhancing interactions** among customers, suppliers, stakeholders, and employees
-- Improving management decisions as algorithms crunch big data from social technologies or the Internet of Things
+- **Improving management decisions** as algorithms crunch big data from social technologies or the Internet of Things
-- Enabling new business or operating models, such as peer-to-peer product innovation or customer service
+- **Enabling new business or operating models**, such as peer-to-peer product innovation or customer service

 7 forces at work: